jhny/wysia/README.md

 = f.wysia_text_area :about, {:class => "shaded comment grey remark", :rows => 3, :id => "about_#{@user.id}_remark", :size => "small"}
 ```

-1. If you use `js: "inline"` as option, the javascript is yielded to a block called `:javascript`.
+1. If you use `js: "yield"` as option, the javascript is yielded to a block called `:javascript`.
 In your layout or view use:
 ```ruby
 yield :javascript
 ```